Childcare and Nappies

 There is no need to soak nappies, and this would not be advisable where other children are around.
 Instead the nappies can be stored in a waterproof bag (dry pailed).
 When the nappies go in the wash, the bag will go in as well and can be supplied clean with fresh nappies the next day.
-I have mentioned the nappy bag in the "recommended items" section at the end of this advice analysis.
-It is best to have two, one of which holds the clean nappies, and one of which holds the dirty ones.
-You could add a coloured identifier of some kind to one of the bags, which would mark it out as always being used for clean nappies, so that your caregiver does not inadvertently place a dirty nappy in the bag with the clean nappies.
+It is best to have two bags, one of which holds the clean nappies, and one of which holds the dirty ones.
+You could add an identifier of some kind to one of the bags, which would mark it out as always being used for clean nappies, so that your caregiver does not inadvertently place a dirty nappy in the bag with the clean nappies.

-The questionnaire asks about possible complications with plumbing particularly in respect of disposable liners.
+The questionnaire asks about possible complications with plumbing, particularly in respect of disposable liners.
 There are a few potential issues which you should be aware of.
-It is by no means essential to use a liner with nappies, but they do make things rather easier in terms of picking up and disposing of poo.
-Thus, most people using real nappies tend to use liners.
+It is by no means essential to use a liner with nappies, but they do make things easier in terms of picking up and disposing of poo.
 Liners come in essentially two types: washable and disposable.
 Washable liners, of course, do not affect the plumbing because they are washed and reused rather than flushed away (except by accident!).

 Disposable liners need to be treated with caution, even if they are marked as flushable, and especially if you live in a house with old pipes (which tend to be very narrow or may suffer from tree damage).
 Anything which does not break down on contact with water, like toilet paper does, can potentially cause a blockage.
 Obviously, if a liner does break down immediately on contact with liquid, it is no use as a liner.
 Some liners can be washed and reused a number of times, which saves on the ongoing cost.
 However, the more times a liner can be reused in this way, the more potential risk of blockage such liners present.
 We would advise caution, and suggest you compost wet-only ones and bin soiled liners.
 Should your flushed liners cause a blockage, the first you will know about it will be when you need to call the emergency plumber!
 Having said that, one of our customers has a husband who is a plumber and he told us there is a very affordable product called a ‘power plunger’ on the market which would alleviate any blockage of this type.
 We are not aware of anyone needing to use one as yet though so I’m afraid we’re not in a position to personally recommend it.